tier4/caret_doc/docs/faq/known_issues.md

 - Workaround 3
   - If the error persists even after applying workaround 1 and 2, ensure that the CARET tracetools library is used by explicitly setting `-Dtracetools_DIR`
+  - This can occur especially when the target application is built with `--merge-install`

 ```sh
 --cmake-args -Dtracetools_DIR="$HOME/ros2_caret_ws/install/tracetools/share/tracetools/cmake"